Milk18/final_project/Readme/Jenkins.md

 Select 'Multibranch Pipeline', give a name, and click 'ok'. \
 Give it a display name and description as you like. \
 Under 'Branch Sources' select git. \
-Enter this project url repo, and put the credentials we configured earlier.
+Enter this project url [repo](https://github.com/Milk18/final_project), and put the credentials we configured earlier.
+The pipeline will search for a file called "Jenkinsfile" that exists in the main branch in this repo